32-Bit vs 64-Bit — Which Version Do I Need?

 What Is the Difference?

-32-bit and 64-bit refer to the type of processor and operating system your computer uses.
-Most modern computers run 64-bit versions of Windows.
+32-bit and 64-bit refer to the type of processor architecture and operating system your computer uses.
+Most modern computers use a 64-bit version of Windows.

 Microsoft Office

-Our Office product keys work on both 32-bit and 64-bit installations.
-You do not need to choose — the key will activate on whichever version you install.
+Our Office product keys work with both 32-bit and 64-bit installations.
+The same key will activate whichever version you install.

-If you are not sure which to install, we recommend 64-bit as it can handle larger files and more memory.
+If you are unsure which version to choose, 64-bit is usually recommended because it can handle larger files and make better use of system memory.

 Windows Product Keys

-Our Windows product keys are retail keys that work on both 32-bit and 64-bit installations of Windows.
+Our Windows product keys also work with both 32-bit and 64-bit versions of Windows, provided the edition matches the key you purchased.

 Autodesk Products

-All current Autodesk products (2023 onwards) require a 64-bit operating system.
-They will not run on 32-bit systems.
+Current Autodesk products, including recent versions such as 2023 onwards, require a 64-bit operating system.
+They will not run on a 32-bit system.

 How to Check If Your System Is 32-Bit or 64-Bit